agorafoundation/agora/README.md

 API docs are managed in swagger and can be seen [here](https://freeagora.org/api-docs/).
 You can authenticate with your Agora user login.

 ## Current Features
+1. Fully functional Editor for notes, papers and more.
+2. Innovative Workspace / Topic / Resource organizational pattern for data
-1. User management / email verification / Google SSO
+3. User management / email verification / Google SSO
-2. Sharing and Collaboration
+4. Sharing and Collaboration of
-3. Advanced Workspace / Topic / Resource hierarchy for note taking and resource management
-4. Automated Semantic and GenAI based recommendations
+5. Automated Semantic and GenAI based productivity features
    - Keyword search assistance
    - Verified research and academic recommendations for current research
    - Web resource recommendations
-5. AI generated avatar / avatar upload
+6. AI generated avatar image / avatar upload
-6. Basic Stripe integration to allow for community support
+7. Basic Stripe integration to allow for community support
-9. Fully responsive UI based on Bootstrap
+8. Fully responsive UI based on Bootstrap

 ### What's next (very soon!)
-1. ORCID integration
+1. ORCID integration (in testing)
 2. Discussions (At global, workspace and topic level)
 3. Recommendations regarding future work, literature to read.
 4. Document formatting and grammar recommendations.